anishfelixm/linuxjourney/Grasshopper/Advanced Text-Fu.md

 Buffers in emacs is where the text resides in.
 So if a file is opened, a buffer is used to store file's content.
 Multiple buffers can be opened and one can switch between them.

  To work with emacs, we will use combination of ctrl/alt + key.
 In emacs documentations, ctrl is shown as "C" and alt is shown as "M" ie meta key.
-- Ctrl+x Ctrl+s
-  	Save a file
+- Ctrl+x Ctrl+s : Save a file
-- Ctrl+x Ctrl+w
-  	Save a file as "name"
+- Ctrl+x Ctrl+w : Save a file as "name"
-- Ctrl+x s
+- Ctrl+x s : Save all
-  	Save all
-- Ctrl+x Ctrl+f
-  	Open a file.
+- Ctrl+x Ctrl+f : Open a file.
 Will prompt the fileName of file to open.

 The "save" file options will prompt if you want to save each file.
 Emacs will create a file if it doesn't exist while opening it.
 Emacs can also load up a directory.

+To switch around buffers ie move to different files :
+- Ctrl+x b : Switch buffers
+- Ctrl+x right-arrow : switch to right buffer
+- Ctrl+x left-arrow : switch to left buffer
+- Ctrl+x k : close the buffer
+- Ctrl+x 2 : split current buffer into 2.
+To move between them, use Ctrl+x o
+- Ctrl+x 1 : set a single buffer as the current screen

+For Emacs Text manipulation, the arrows keys can be used as usual.
+Also :
+- Ctrl+up-arrow : Move up one paragraph
+- Ctrl+down-arrow : Move down one paragraph
+- Ctrl+left-arrow : Move left one word
+- Ctrl+right-arrow : Move right one word
+- Alt+> : Move end of buffer

+To cut \(kill\) and paste \(yank\) in Emacs, first move the cursor to the text you want to select to cut or paste.
+Then use "Ctrl+space" to start selecting text.
+Use normal arrow keys to do selection.
+Then do :
+- Ctrl+w : cut
+- Ctrl+y : yank or paste

+To close out of Emacs :
+- Ctrl+x Ctrl+c

+If you have any open unsaved buffers, it will ask to save the file.

+To find help :
+- Ctrl+h Ctrl+h

+To undo change :
+- Ctrl+x u

+Clearly there's more commands in Emacs.
+Shows how many features it is, indicating how powerful the text editor is.

+---
+---